williamslab/ped-sim/README.md

 The chromosomes are expected to be listed in the same order as they are in any input VCF file, with the physical positions in increasing order.
-The chromosome names must also match the names in the input VCF file.
+The chromosome names must also match the names in the input VCF file, and _all_ chromosome names present in the map must also have corresponding records in the VCF.

 `[map_position0]` is genetic position in centiMorgans, and should either be the sex-averaged genetic position if using only one map, or should be the male